 "That's correct," Tom replied simply.

-"Well, I grew up in the muggle world as well and I wanted to offer up any assistance you might want with making the transition.
+"Well, I grew up in the muggle world as well and I wanted to offer up any assistance you might need with making the transition.
 Hogwarts can be really overwhelming when you're used to the muggle world.
-Several of the older muggleborn students too me and the other muggleborn Ravenclaws aside at the start of our first year and gave us all sorts of advance, and over the course of the year, they taught us lots of really useful little charms that most magical children pick up just from growing up in magical houses.
+Several of the older muggleborn students took me and the other muggleborn Ravenclaws aside at the start of our first year and gave us all sorts of advice, and over the course of the year, they taught us lots of really useful little charms that most magical children pick up just from growing up in magical houses.
 It was a tremendous help in adjusting.
 I thought I'd extend the offer to you as well."

 "I think I'll be quite fine, thank you.
 I've got Harry here, after all," Tom replied politely and inclined his head towards Harry, sitting on the opposite bench observing them with disinterest.
 "Besides, I'm not actually muggleborn.
 My father was a wizard."

 "Well, yes, of course, but Padma made it sound as if you hadn't known that –"